Federal employees who experience disability often face considerable stress.

 To be eligible for the FERS disability program, federal employees must have worked in a covered position for at least 18 months.

-In addition, an employee must have become disabled while employed and the disability must be expected to last for at least one year.
+Additionally, the employee must have become disabled during their employment, and the disability is expected to last for at least one year.

 Importantly, however, a work-related injury or illness need not have caused the disability.